Omowunmikamil/Omowunmikamil/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=14&pause=1000&color=7FC6FB&width=435&lines=I'm+a+diligent+Frontend+Developer+from+Nigeria.;Working+tirelessly+to+craft+something+magnificent%E2%AD%90." alt="Typing SVG" /></a>
 </h3>

 I design captivating user experiences that grab attention and drive engagement.
 Driven by a love for coffee and an insatiable curiosity, I am passionate about shaping the digital future.
-With each pixel meticulously placed, I aim to create intuitive and memorable interactions.
+I aim to create intuitive and memorable interactions with each pixel meticulously placed.
 Let's build something extraordinary together.

 - 🔭 I’m currently working on **Frontend Development**.
 - 🌱 I’m currently  **Mastering the art of Web development and application**.